 - 1 tsp sugar

 - 1 cup flour

 - 1 tsp pure vanilla extract

-Bake at 425 degrees for 10 minutes and then reduce the temperature to 325 degrees and bake for another 20 minutes.
+- Bake 10 minutes and then reduce the temperature to 325°F degrees and bake for another 20 minutes.
 Allow to cool before filling puffs.

 - While puffs are baking, make the fresh whipped cream.
 Place cream, powdered sugar and vanilla in your chilled mixing bowl.
 With your whisk attachment attached, whip the cream mixture.
 Start slowly and move the speed up slowly to high speed.
 Whip on high until stiff peaks form.

 - Fill puffs with *fresh whipped cream using the small round tip and our pastry bag.
 If a natural hole is not present to fill, you can create a small hole with a toothpick or the end of our spice spoons.

 Optional addition: We like our cream puffs dipped in chocolate.
 Melt semi-sweet chocolate chips in your mini cake mold in the microwave.
 Dip filled puffs into the melted chocolate, so the tops are covered with chocolate.
 Place chocolate covered puffs on the roul’pat to allow chocolate to set.
 Let the chocolate set before enjoying.